kwunhang/CatRAG/README.md

 ### CatRAG is a RAG framework builds on the HippoRAG 2 architecture and transforms the static KG into athe query-adaptive navigation structure.

-This repository provides the **prompts** and **hover dataset** for the paper *Breaking the Static Graph: Context-Aware Traversal for Robust Retrieval-Augmented Generation*.
+This repository provides the **prompts** and **Hover dataset** for the paper *Breaking the Static Graph: Context-Aware Traversal for Robust Retrieval-Augmented Generation*.

 Code will be released in a later update.